-This two-year master qualification provides students with specialized knowledge and professional engineering skills to prepare them for a career in the rapidly-growing field of photonics and optoelectronics.
+This two-year master qualification provides students with specialised knowledge and professional engineering skills to prepare them for a career in the rapidly-growing field of photonics and optoelectronics.
 Photonics professionals work across a wide range of industries including research and development, telecommunications, sensing and remote detection and biomedical diagnostics.
-This program builds on ANU’s interdisciplinary engineering focus and research expertise to give students the required skills to address complex multi-disciplinary problems, while at the same time providing advanced technical knowledge in photonics.
+This program builds on the interdisciplinary engineering focus and research expertise at ANU.
+Students will learn the required skills to address complex multidisciplinary problems, while at the same time providing advanced technical knowledge in photonics.

-The program includes specialized courses in optical physics, fibre optic communications, optical sensing, biophotonics, optical instrumentation for astronomy, and photovoltaics.
+The program includes specialised courses in optical physics, fibre optic communications, optical sensing, biophotonics, optical instrumentation for astronomy, and photovoltaics.
 Students also have the opportunity to select electives from across the University.

 The Master of Engineering in Photonics requires the completion of 96 units.

 For more information please visit Programs & Courses